Have you ever stopped to analyze your words to express positive vs. negative emotions?

-- Write stream of consciousness style: simply write down everything that comes to mind.
+- Write a stream of consciousness style: write down everything that comes to mind.

-- Even if you jump from one idea to another.
+- Do it, even if you jump from one idea to another.

-- Even if what you’re saying makes little sense or feels empty: write it down.
+- Write it down even if what you’re saying makes little sense or feels empty.

 - Just get it down on paper without any filters: don’t overthink it.